 - Each tree shades, protects, and houses countless animals who in their turn take their place in the big plan of Mother Nature

-3. Conserve Water: Water is essential to live and it is a natural valuable resource that has been polluted and contaminated.
-Do your part in stopping the pollution of our water and conserving it.
+3. Conserve Water: Water is essential to live and it is a natural valuable resource that has been polluted.
+It is vital that we stop the pollution of our water and conserve it.
+Do your part!

 - Use low flowed shower heads

 - Make sure there are no leakage in your water faucets

 - Use Instant Off Water Savers that will save 7,500 – 15,000 gallons of water a year, stops drippy faucets